Censorship of Facebook: Pakistan

-On 19 May 2010, Lahore High Court ordered Facebook to be blocked.
-Facebook was blocked until 31 May 2010 after a competition page encouraged users to post drawings of Mohammad.
-The controversial page named "Draw Mohammad Day" had been created by a Facebook user in response to American cartoonist Molly Noris's protest to the decision of US television channel, Comedy Central to cancel an episode of the popular show "South Park" over its depiction of Mohammed.
+On 19 May 2010, the Lahore High Court ordered Facebook to be blocked.
+Facebook was blocked until 31 May 2010 after a competition page encouraged users to post drawings of Muhammad.
+The controversial page named "Draw Mohammad Day" had been created by a Facebook user in response to American cartoonist Molly Noris's protest to the decision of US television channel, Comedy Central to cancel an episode of the popular show South Park over its depiction of Muhammad.
 Noris had however disavowed having declared 20 May "Draw Muhammad Day" and had condemned the effort and issued an apology.
 The ban, implemented by the Pakistan Telecommunication Authority, also resulted in a ban on YouTube and restricted access to other websites, including Wikipedia.

 On 25 November 2017, the NetBlocks internet shutdown observatory and Digital Rights Foundation collected evidence of nationwide blocking of Facebook alongside other social media services, imposed by the government in response to the violent Tehreek-e-Labaik protests.
 The technical investigation found that all major Pakistani fixed-line and mobile service providers were affected by the restrictions, which were lifted by the PTA the next day when protests abated following the resignation of Minister for Law and Justice Zahid Hamid.
 Other websites including Twitter, YouTube and Dailymotion were also reportedly blocked by order of the PTA.